Sunday, April 19, 2009

 Mom's pancit recipe.

 I always feel really cool when I make pancit, probably because not many people other than Filipino moms know how to cook pancit.
 It's like having a secret key to someplace really special, and no one else can get in without you.
 And everyone wants in.
+Friends, I'm giving you the key.

 Filipino cooking isn't an exact science, and the recipe below certainly isn't an exact formula.
 Add vegetables and seasonings according to your own tastes.
 Pancit has a very mild flavor, so be sure not to go crazy with the soy sauce.
 Pork can be substituted for the chicken, or added with the chicken if you're into that sort of thing.
 Make it vegetarian by eliminating the meat and oyster sauce and using vegetable broth instead of chicken broth.
 Add tofu if you want.
-(I've never had vegetarian pancit, but I'm sure it's still yummy.)

 pancit, before the noodles